Before They Go Abroad

 - How much will a study abroad program cost?
 How can you apply your financial aid and scholarships?

-- Have you visited the Center for Global Education and attended an information session?
+- Have you visited the Center for Global Education?
+Have you talked to a CGE peer advisor?
+Have you had a meeting with a CGE study abroad advisor?
 Are you familiar with the process for applying to study abroad?
 (Click here for information on the advising process.)

 - Are you familiar with any health or safety issues that may be relevant for your study abroad destination?
 What precautions are you taking?